 And let me tell you, there are times when coloring within the lines is essential.

 For example, when creating content for my blog, I need to make sure that my text is aligned correctly and that my images are the correct sizes.
-If I didn’t learn how to color within the lines back in kindergarten, my blog would look like a hot mess.
+My blog would look like a hot mess if I didn’t learn how to color within the lines back in kindergarten.

 Also, as any good blogger will tell you, this skill will come in handy as you’re creating content.